-After dinner Sunday evening, the Aquatics staff (with some help from other staff members) will offer instruction in the Boy Scout Safe Swim Defense and Safety Afloat programs.
+The Aquatics staff (with some help from other staff members) will offer instruction in the Boy Scout Safe Swim Defense and Safety Afloat programs.
+The date and time for the activity will be announced closer to camp.

-Scoutmaster Shoot
+Twilight Shoot

-If you are an early riser and need something to get you going in the morning, then this is for you.
-The day and time will be announced by the Shooting Sports Director at camp.
-Come out and show off your skills to your fellow scoutmasters.
+If shooting skills are your strong point, then this is for you.
+A twilight shoot will be conducted on Tuesday night.
+More details will be announced by the Shooting Sports Director at camp.
+Come out and show off your skills to your fellow scouters.